 Our historic Parker Library is a treasure trove of rare medieval and Renaissance manuscripts, as well as early printed books.
 We are proud to welcome scholars from across the world to view its collection.

-The Parker Library is the rare books and manuscripts library of Corpus Christi.
-It is a treasure house of medieval and Renaissance manuscripts and early printed books.
-It is named after its greatest benefactor, Archbishop Matthew Parker (1504-1575) who donated over 400 manuscripts to the college in 1574, including the sixth-century Gospels of St Augustine and the oldest manuscript of the Anglo-Saxon Chronicle.
+The Library is named after its greatest benefactor, Archbishop Matthew Parker (1504-75) who donated over 400 manuscripts to the college in 1575, including the 6th-century Gospels of St Augustine and the oldest manuscript of the Anglo-Saxon Chronicle.

 Almost all manuscripts in the collection have been fully digitised and can be viewed online on Parker on the Web.

 Those with an interest in rare books and manuscripts can now follow the Parker Library Blog.

 There are regular exhibitions in the Library.
 Public tours are offered by Visit Cambridge on Monday and Thursday afternoons, subject to availability.
 Private tours may also be booked by contacting the Library, and members of the College can visit at other times and bring guests, as long as they arrange this in advance.